-Kathy nodded.

-Collin turned to Sam.
+"But what about Claire, your sister, I meant."

+"We'll talk about that later lass.
+Right now I want to celebrate you and our little tyke."

+Kathy nodded, and after kissing his cheek, pulled him down onto the bed to snuggle with her and their baby.

+Collin noted that Kathy's Mother had crossed and taken her father's hand as he looked up at Sam.
 "Kathy and I talked about this.
-We want to name him Liam and we would like you and Liz to be his godparents."
+We decided.
+If we got a boy we want to name him Liam and we would like you and Liz to be his godparents."

 Sam wiped the moisture now dripping from the corner of his eye with his middle finger.
 "I can't imagine a better name for the young Irish lad," he said, clapping his protégé around the shoulder.

+The sun broke through the March storm clouds shooting rays through the window and into the recovery room.

 Liz smiled.
-Now maybe Sam's misguided guilt about the death of his younger brother would die, allowing them both to rest in peace.
+Now maybe Sam's misguided guilt about the death of his younger brother would end, allowing them both to rest in peace.

 CHAPTER EIGHTEEN - SEA PATROL (WC 3698) ©